role-model/multidim-biodiv-data/episodes/introduction.Rmd

 :::

-### Simulated biodiversity data inspired by Hawaiian Island ecosystems

 For this workshop, we'll be working with some _simulated_ data based on real insect species found in the Hawaiian archipelago.
-The data contain real taxonomic names (so we can use workflows designed for dealing with taxonomic data) but the abundances and traits are simulated using a *process model* (more on that in Part II of this workshop.
+The data contain real taxonomic names (so we can use workflows designed for dealing with taxonomic data) but the abundances and traits are simulated using a *process model* (more on that in Part II of this workshop).

+## Hawaiian sovereignty

+<iframe src="https://www.youtube.com/embed/RwWNigoZ5ro?start=89&end=164" data-external= "1" > </iframe>